-The most common question asked of an Exclusive Buyer’s Representative by their future client is, “How much do you charge?”
+The most common question asked of a Buyer’s Representative by their future client is, “How much do you charge?”
 The answer is that the Buyer’s Agent is paid a commission by the Seller of the chosen property, on close of escrow.
 If you don’t successfully close a transaction, no compensation is provided.

 Buying a home is no small matter.
 Besides being the largest financial transaction you may ever undertake, it’s probably also the most complex.
-There are many good reasons to work with a qualified real estate professional—especially a trained professional who has earned the Accredited Buyer’s Representative (ABR®) designation, representing best-in-class buyer services.

-We represent only buyers as Exclusive Buyer’s Agents.
+We represent buyers as Buyer’s Agents.
 We are not salespeople; instead we act as consultants, advisors and negotiators for our buyer clients.
 Our expertise and knowledge of the market allows us to provide unique, client level services while protecting the financial interests and personal needs of the buyer.
 Our sound professional advice helps you make intelligent decisions and maximize your purchasing power.

 What A Buyer’s Agent Will Do For You: